-Our ethos at Madison House is to create an environment where children and young people can develop the skills to sustain positive relationships and secure attachments, based on building trust, providing a high standard of care and support, listening to children's views, wishes and feelings and ensuring they are central to the planning of their own care as well as the running of the home.
+Our ethos at Mulberry Court is to create an environment where children and young people can develop the skills to sustain positive relationships and secure attachments, based on building trust, providing a high standard of care and support, listening to children's views, wishes and feelings and ensuring they are central to the planning of their own care as well as the running of the home.
 We also act as advocates for children ensuring that when their needs are not being met, we challenge professionals to ensure that the children have the best care they deserve.

-Every young person is supported with positive behaviour and building positive relationships.
+Every young person is supported with positive behaviour and building positive relationships; mandatory training provided to the staff team includes Understanding Child Development, Equality and Diversity and PRICE / Team teach positive behaviour support training.
 In addition to this, if children require therapeutic support with their emotional wellbeing, we will liaise with external services such as CYPMHS and where appropriate, independent child and adolescent therapists.

 We aim to help support children to be able to voice their views, have control over their care planning and be able to develop their own ability to be responsible for their decisions and actions.
+We will plan and prioritise the development of independence skills for all young people in our care ensuring that the plans are age and stage appropriate and individualised for each young person.

-Within each child's placement plan there will be their own individual targets set which we aim to support them with.
-This can include developing independent skills, supporting them to re-build relationships with their family to return home, stepping down into foster care, developing skills to know how to keep themselves safe and getting back into a suitable education provision after a break in learning.
+Each young person will be encouraged to set their own individual targets that we will support them to achieve.
+These will be documented in their placement plan.
+These targets can include supporting them to re-build relationships with their family to return home, stepping down into foster care, developing skills to know how to keep themselves safe in the community and/or online and getting back into a suitable education provision after a break in learning.
 (This list is not exhaustive).

-Madison House's Strengths and Values include:
+Mulberry Court's Strengths and Values include:

-- Safeguarding is at the forefront of our daily working practice. - Advocating for children. - Placement stability based on the good matching and impact assessment of children. - Building positive relationships based on trust and creating secure attachments. - Supporting children to make their own decisions and be fully involved with their care planning. - Building excellent working relationships with professionals, supporting the child as well as parents and other family members. - Evidencing and celebrating each child's progress, development, achievements, and talents. - Supporting children to engage in education provisions that suit their individual needs and re-integrating children back into education after a break in learning. - Supporting children to engage with therapy and other external services to support their emotional wellbeing.
+- Safeguarding is at the forefront of our daily working practice. - Advocating for children. - Building positive relationships based on trust and creating secure attachments. - Supporting children to make their own decisions and be fully involved with their care planning. - Building excellent working relationships with professionals, supporting the child as well as parents and other family members. - Evidencing and celebrating each child's progress, development, achievements, and talents. - Praising and celebrating children's achievements.

-- Ensuring children are consulted in all areas of the running of the home and their opinions are listened to and included in the home's development plans. - Using physical intervention as a last resort by knowing how to support the child in order to express how they are feeling appropriately. - Providing a consistency of adult care to children. - Supporting children who are leaving the home, whether this be moving back to family, stepping into fostering or leaving when they are 18. - Promoting equality and diversity and challenging any discrimination. - Promoting children's rights and encouraging them to value the beliefs of others.
+- Supporting children to engage in education provisions that suit their individual needs. - Supporting children to engage with therapy and other external services to support their emotional wellbeing. - Celebrating each child's talents and ensuring these are developed. - Reducing risk taking behaviour via robust care planning and risk management. - Ensuring children are consulted in all areas of the running of the home and their opinions are listened to and included in the home's development plans. - Using physical intervention as a last resort by knowing how to support the child in order to express how they are feeling appropriately. - Supporting children who are leaving the home, whether this be moving back to family, stepping into fostering or leaving when they are 18. - Promoting equality and diversity and challenging any discrimination. - Promoting children's rights and encouraging them to value the beliefs of others.